 No matter where you are in life, you have probably asked yourself this question, “What is my purpose?”
 Or maybe you are wondering why things are not going according to the way you planned.

 Do you want to make changes in the direction your career is taking you?
-Or, how do you follow your true passion and get on a path to new ventures.
+Or, how do you follow your true passion and get on a new career path.

 Regardless of your position in life, everyone has passions and dreams in their heart.
 You were made with a purpose, a destiny to fulfill!
 So, let’s take a serious look at what you are passionate about, those things that are a driving force in your life, or perhaps, what you most want to do if there were no limitations.

 In order to do this, I challenge you to make a list of your top 10 passions, which will lead to clarifying your true vision and purpose(s).
-Be specific, and do not write in generalities.
+Follow the outline below, have fun, and dream big!

 Building Your List

-Make a list of 10 things you most appreciate doing.
+Make a list of 10 things you most appreciate doing (be specific, do not write in generalities).
 Here are some questions to get you started:

 - What lights you up inside?